HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 For example, even if the type designer did not explicitly create a semibold style, using a variable font with a weight axis, the text rendering engine will simply interpolate a semibold style for you (and any other weight you might need, assuming the variable font's weight axis supports that range).
 Not only do variable fonts increase typographic expressiveness, they also offer a major benefit for web developers in terms of file size savings.

-Usage of variable fonts has nearly tripled since the last measurement in the Almanac's 2020 fonts chapter!
+Usage of variable fonts has nearly tripled since the last measurement in the Almanac's 2020  Fonts chapter!
 Nearly 29% of websites use variable fonts.
 Most of this growth seems to have happened in the last year, with an amazing 125% growth.

 {{ figure_markup(
   image="usage-of-variable-fonts.png",